eurogiciel-oss/Tizen_Crosswalk/src/native_client_sdk/src/doc/devguide/devcycle/building.rst

 Native Client also supports architecture-specific **nexe** files.
 These **nexe** files are **also** operating-system-independent, but they are **not** processor-independent.
-To support a wide-variety of devices you must compile separate versions of your Native Client module for different processors on end-user machines.
+To support a wide variety of devices you must compile separate versions of your Native Client module for different processors on end-user machines.
 A :ref:`manifest file <application_files>` will then specify which version